mosche/blogposts/sessionization/sessionization.md

 ## Runners in Beam

 The responsibility of a runner in Beam is to translate Beam pipelines into a native pipeline for the respective runtime environment, e.g. Apache Spark, and run the pipeline.
 This abstraction obviously provides great flexibility to users.
+To learn more about Beam runners and how the translation of pipelines is done, I recommend reading [this introduction](https://echauchot.blogspot.com/2020/02/understand-apache-beam-runners-focus-on.html) of our colleague Etienne.

 Beam's runner for Apache Spark is based on Spark's `RDD` API (in batch mode).
 However, there's also a new, experimental runner using Spark SQL with the more recent `Dataset` API.
 In the following we're going to explore how to improve the performance of aggregations on [Session windows](https://beam.apache.org/documentation/programming-guide/#session-windows) for that runner.

 A `Dataset` in Spark depends on an `Encoder` for (de-)serialization of data similar to `Coder`s in Beam.
+These convert a data point from and to a binary representation and are critical to efficiently move data between nodes of the distributed compute system.
 In the following we are going to ignore that aspect as it's a subject of its own.

 ## Aggregations in Beam